Blacked1234/graph-theory/README.md

     graph2.json

 Then input node's, for example: A and E
-AOutput will be optimal path length.
+Output will be optimal path length.
 ## Technologies
 * Python 3.8
 * PyCharm IDE